-Don't make excuses or include any comments that could elicit a "that isn't my problem" type of response, as in "my assistant was home sick that day" or "I never saw the memo".
+Don't make excuses or include any comments that could elicit a "that isn't my problem" type of response, as in "it couldn't be helped" or "I never saw the memo".

 Finally, think about a proactive approach when apologizing to help solidify relationships with your customers.
 We show you how one airline, through an unprompted apology letter, leveraged unforeseen problems to build on their loyalty program and strengthen their customer base.

 Also take a look at this masterfully crafted sample apology letter sent to us by one of our readers.

 If the incident could result in ANY form of legal action or liability with ANY party then delaying a response to seek the legal advice of an attorney is VERY prudent.